 Trusting Your Photographer

 One of the most important things you can do at a photo shoot is trusting your photographer.
 They are in the business of making people look good.
 No photographer is going to try to take a bad picture of you.
 Professionals have been trained in such things as lighting, camera angles and positioning.
 If you worry you are not photogenic or that you always take bad home photos, keep in mind that it is different with professional portraits and allow yourself to trust your photographer to make you look fantastic.

 A photographer with his own studio space

 Next, you need to understand the importance of having the right attitude.
 You should come in for your photo shoot feeling like a movie star on IMDB.
 You should wear clothes you feel good in and be happy with your hair (and makeup, if you wear it).
 But most of all, you should feel good about who you are.
 Relax and don't be afraid to speak up about what makes you comfortable or how you feel you look the best.
-Have a favourite “side”?
+Have a favourite "side"?
 Tell your photographer so he or she can adjust angles accordingly.
 You also want to spend some time talking with your photographer, loosening up and getting comfortable.
-This is what makes a good headshot a lot easier.
+This is Tip for prepping headshots a lot easier.